Who Are the Arizona Cardinals' Biggest Rivals?

 - Most Memorable Game: A 33-13 win for the Cardinals in the NFC Divisional playoffs on Jan.
 10, 2009

-Fans of both teams probably didn't think much of it when the Phoenix Cardinals first met the Carolina Panthers in 1995.
+Fans of both teams probably didn't think much of it when the Arizona Cardinals first met the Carolina Panthers in 1995.
 They probably didn't think much of the next 11 regular-season matchups either.
 That all changed in 2014, after the teams met in the postseason for the first of back-to-back seasons.
 Carolina would defeat Arizona in both appearances, leading to a highly charged rivalry game during the 2016 regular season.
 This rivalry has not necessarily sustained itself, but if the teams were ever to meet in the postseason again, fans will be eager to see the matchup.

 The first postseason meeting between the Cardinals and Panthers came in the NFC Divisional round in 2008, when Arizona soared to a 33-13 victory on the way to a Super Bowl appearance.
 That snapped a five-game losing skid to the Panthers, who would enact revenge six years later.